 Multiple factors are thought to cause limb abnormalities in amphibian populations by altering processes of limb development and regeneration.
 We examined adult and juvenile axolotls (Ambystoma mexicanum) in the Ambystoma Genetic Stock Center (AGSC) for limb and digit abnormalities to investigate the probability of normal regeneration after bite injury.
 We observed that 80% of larval salamanders show evidence of bite injury at the time of transition from group housing to solitary housing.
 Among 717 adult axolotls that were surveyed, which included solitary-housed males and group-housed females, approximately half presented abnormalities, including examples of extra or missing digits and limbs, fused digits, and digits growing from atypical anatomical positions.
 Bite injury likely explains these limb defects, and not abnormal development, because limbs with normal anatomy regenerated after performing rostral amputations.
 We infer that only 43% of AGSC larvae will present four anatomically normal looking adult limbs after incurring a bite injury.
 Our results show regeneration of normal limb anatomy to be less than perfect after bite injury.

 This work was supported by grant R24OD016344 from the Office of the Director and Office of Research Infrastructure, components of the National Institutes of Health (NIH); grant DBI-0951484 from the National Science Foundation (NSF); and grant W911NF1010304 from the Army Research Office (ARO).

 Thompson, Sierra; Muzinic, Laura; Muzinic, Christopher; Niemiller, Matthew L.; and Voss, S. Randal, "Probability of Regenerating a Normal Limb After Bite Injury in the Mexican Axolotl (Ambystoma mexicanum)" (2014).
 Biology Faculty Publications.
-Paper 94.
+94.